About the Project

 Why this site?

 If consented, this will be a productive wind farm due to the exceptional wind resource on site, highlighted by the number of other wind farm developments in the surrounding area.
-The wind farm will be capable of producing clean, green, renewable electricity and making a valuable contribution to Scotland’s ambitious renewable energy targets.
+The wind farm will be capable of producing a significant amount of clean, green, renewable electricity and making a valuable contribution to Scotland’s ambitious renewable energy targets.
 The extensive environmental surveys and design work undertaken have shown the potential for this area to host further onshore wind development at this scale.

 The Tormsdale site allows a sufficient set back from residential properties and other key receptors, and appropriate design has allowed the scheme to sit coherently alongside the existing wind farm developments.
-There is no forestry on site, and the current land use is moorland and flat peatland, with salmon fishing on the River Thurso and Little River.
+There is no forestry on site, and the current land cover is moorland and flat peatland, with salmon fishing on the River Thurso and Little River.
 Historic land use at the site has included mineral extraction works.
 Evidence of the former use is visible within the site area and includes a metal road, pits where extraction has occurred, and areas of overburden/soil which demonstrates the previous active use of the southern area of the site.

 Need for the project